 “Mangrum… is undoubtedly a genius,” declared the Jackson Clarion-Ledger in Mississippi, 1894, about the time the musician turned 40.
 “His lost sense [of eyesight] seems to have been given entirely to touch and ear.
 Besides being a skillful performer he is a composer, and his productions have given delight to many.”

 Mangrum preferred operatic and classical pieces, but folks raved over his country fiddling, and he was supremely confident in old-time songs.
-One night at Jackson, Tenn., circa 1900 in Jenny Day’s Southern Hotel, Mangrum listened to the hoedowns of a young man on fiddle.
-When melody turned to The Arkansas Traveler, Mangrum interjected.
+One night at Jackson, Tenn., Jenny Day’s Southern Hotel, circa 1900, Mangrum listened to hoedowns of a young man with fiddle.
+When the novice melody segued into Arkansas Traveler, Mangrum interjected.

-“Boy, let me show you something,” he said, breaking down on fiddle and bow.
+“Boy, let me show you something,” he said, “breaking down” on bow and violin.

 “And he played that old classic as I never heard it before,” a witness remembered, adding: “So long as Mrs. Day lived and Joe went to Jackson, he had a free room and a meal ticket in the Southern Hotel.”